milanpoudelwebdeveloper/rooms-surfer-server/README.md

 - There will be editor roles too which will be assigned by admins.
 What editors can do is they can review and edit the rooms that are uploaded by users.
 - Finally, an admin will have most previliges like adding, blocking active users and all rooms management, users management can be handled by them.

+# Tech Stack Used in Server:

+- NodeJS
+- ExpressJS
+- PassportJS for google and facebook signup
+- JWT for authentication and authorization
+- Postgres

 # Tech Stack Used in Client:

 - NextJS